DanaSupriatnaRusnandar/yamua/wp-content/plugins/loginpress/readme.txt

 = Who should use LoginPress? =

 Every WordPress user should use LoginPress.
-It is easy to use and can tranform your boring wp-login.php login page into a beautiful customized login form page.
+It is easy to use and can transform your boring wp-login.php login page into a beautiful customized login form page.

 = Do I need to have coding skills to use LoginPress? =